History of San Diego: Californios and Chicano/Hispanic

 In 1830, San Diego had 520 residents, land was owned by the government, with only seven ranchos awarded to retired soldiers.
 In 1835, Mission San Diego was secularized, and more ranchos were authorized, however due to increasing attacks by Native Americans on Californios the ranchos were evacuated and abandoned.
 Thirty-One Californios, joined the American forces to retake Los Angeles.
 Californios were automatically conferred United States Citizenship when the Treaty of Guadalupe-Hidalgo was signed.
-After 1848 the Californios comprised a numerical majority and owned most of the property; they secured cultural and social recognition, but they failed to control the political system.
+After 1848 the Californios constituted a numerical majority and owned most of the property; they secured cultural and social recognition, but they failed to control the political system.
 During the 1850s most ranchero owners were "beleaguered and penniless landowners".
 By 1860, most had left the area and the remainder were on the decline economically.

 In World War II Hispanics made major breakthroughs in employment San Diego and in nearby farm districts.
 They profited from the new skills, contacts, and experiences provided by the military, filled many newly opened unskilled labor jobs, gained some high-paying jobs in the military installations and aircraft factories, and were welcomed by the labor unions, especially the Cannery Workers Union.

 Since the 1950s, advertisers have recognized the importance of Spanish language TV broadcasting, investing in Univisión and Telemundo.
 The relative youth of San Diego's Spanish-speaking population, with a median age of 26 in 2004, made them a particularly attractive target for advertisers in the early years of the 21st century.
 The younger generations of Hispanics in San Diego (and other ethnic groups as well) can seldom read Spanish and rapidly abandon the spoken form except in dealing with their elders.
 Rumbaut et al. conclude, "Mexican immigrants arriving today can expect only 5 of every 100 of their great grandchildren to speak fluent Spanish."